-- (1) If the Committee is satisfied that there are sufficient grounds for taking disciplinary action against a member, the Committee must appoint a disciplinary subcommittee to hear the matter and determine what action, if any, to take against the member. - (2) The members of the disciplinary subcommittee- - (a) may be Committee members, members of the Association or anyone else; but - (b) must not be biased against, or in favour of, the member concerned. - 21 Notice to member
+- (1) If the Committee is satisfied that there are sufficient grounds for taking disciplinary action against a member, the Committee must appoint a disciplinary subcommittee to hear the matter and determine what action, if any, to take against the member. - (2) Subject to subrule (3), the Committee may appoint any person to a disciplinary subcommittee. - (3) A person must not be appointed to a disciplinary subcommittee if the person is biased in favour of or against the member concerned.

+21 Notice to member

-- (1) Before disciplinary action is taken against a member, the Secretary must give written notice to the member- - (a) stating that the Association proposes to take disciplinary action against the member; and - (b) stating the grounds for the proposed disciplinary action; and - (c) specifying the date, place and time of the meeting at which the disciplinary subcommittee intends to consider the disciplinary action (the disciplinary meeting); and - (d) advising the member that he or she may do one or both of the following- - (i) attend the disciplinary meeting and address the disciplinary subcommittee at that meeting; - (ii) give a written statement to the disciplinary subcommittee at any time before the disciplinary meeting; and - (e) setting out the member's appeal rights under rule 23. - (2) The notice must be given no earlier than 28 days, and no later than 14 days, before the disciplinary meeting is held.
+- (1) Before disciplinary action is taken against a member, the Secretary must give written notice to the member- - (a) stating that the Association proposes to take disciplinary action against the member; and - (b) stating the grounds for the proposed disciplinary action; and - (c) specifying the date, place and time of the meeting at which the disciplinary subcommittee intends to consider the disciplinary action (the disciplinary meeting); and - (d) advising the member that the member may do one or both of the following- - (i) attend the disciplinary meeting and address the disciplinary subcommittee at that meeting; - (ii) give a written statement to the disciplinary subcommittee at any time before the disciplinary meeting; and - (e) setting out the member's appeal rights under rule 23. - (2) The notice must be given no earlier than 28 days, and no later than 14 days, before the disciplinary meeting is held.